-An adoptive father shares about deciding to pursue older child adoption, his son Eric, and how adopting an older child may be right for you and your family.
+Adoptive dad and first-time parent Tom Court shares about deciding to pursue older child adoption, his son Eric, and how adopting an older child may be right for you and your family.

 Our 6-month old baby seems to be growing at a healthy rate.
-In the past 6 months, he’s grown about 5 centimeters.
-He has a healthy appetite and has gained 10 pounds.
+In the past six months, he’s grown about five centimeters.
+He has a healthy appetite and has gained ten pounds.
 Last week his voice cracked and he’s showing the typical signs of pre-adolescence.